Cananito/Cananito.github.io/_generator/content/fitness.md

 My primary goal is to get stronger, secondarily to have a good physique.
 Thus I prioritize strength training (1-5 reps with heavy weight).
 But when I hit a plateau, have an injury, or experience any discomfort, I do incorporate some hypertrophy (6-10 reps), complexes as aerobic exercise (3-6 back-to-back multi-rep exercises), and very rarely endurance training (10+ reps).

+### Why strength?

+It’s easy to find studies showing that greater muscle mass and/or strength correlates to an increase in longevity.
+It’s also the case that while muscle mass correlates with strength, [it’s not directly proportional](https://www.strongerbyscience.com/size-vs-strength/), muscle mass is just one of many factors—but likely the biggest one the more trained you are.
+It’s thus hard to say which is more important for longevity: muscle mass or strength.
+For convenience, I choose to focus on strength, given that it’s easier and cheaper to increase and maintain than muscle.

 ## Running

-I really dislike the feeling of being short of breath when doing any type of low-medium intensity activity, so I like to incorporate some aerobic exercise throughout the week.
+I really dislike the feeling of being short of breath when doing any type of low-medium intensity activity, so I like to incorporate some [aerobic](https://fitbod.me/blog/cardio-aerobic-anaerobic/) exercise throughout the week.
 For this I like running indoors on a treadmill for 15-30 mins.

 ## Streteching